‘General Hospital’ Spoilers: Tonja Walker Finally Makes her Way Back, Her Return Promises To Shake Things Up In Port Charles

-While it is almost certain that Olivia Jerome has returned from the dead, you just never know if the writers of the ABC soap will put a different kind of twist on this story line.
+While it is almost certain that Olivia Jerome has returned from the dead, you just never know if the writers of the ABC soap will put a different kind of twist on this storyline.
 However, all of the hints so far really does point towards Tonja Walker reprising her old General Hospital role.
 If this is really Olivia Jerome who she is reviving, then Julian is in big trouble.
-According to spoilers by Soap Central for this week, Julian will be facing the things of his past and that means that fans will finally see what was in his head this past year and why he did all of those dirty deeds that has resulted in his family suffering for it.
+According to spoilers by Soap Central for this week, Julian will be facing the things of his past, and that means that fans will finally see what was in his head this past year and why he did all of those dirty deeds that have resulted in his family suffering for it.

 On Monday’s episode, the Jerome brother revealed that the woman in red, whose face has not yet been seen, is the one who has been making him do all of the terrible things over this past year.
 That includes putting a knife to Alexis’ throat in an attempt to kill her.
 This scenario had Julexis fans quite upset, so all of Julian’s badness over the months is finally coming to light.

-If this really is his dead sister who made him do these things, there is still the question on whether he really knows that it is Olivia that he has answered to all this time.
+If this really is his dead sister who made him do these things, there is still the question of whether he really knows that it is Olivia that he has answered to all this time.
 He has been meeting with Rudge, who has been giving him the orders, so he may be in for a surprise when he finally meets this woman face-to-face.

 Of course, the writers could always be giving out hints to make viewers think that Tonja Walker is reprising her previous role as Olivia, but they could just have her come back as someone totally different.
 There is always the possibility of a twin sister that no one knows about.
 After all, there is another Olivia in Port Charles already.
 Olivia Falconeri is actually mom to Leo, who is also part of the Jerome family as he is Julian’s son as well.
 So, it would be very strange to have two Olivias at the same time on General Hospital.